Along the downs past Giant's Grave to drop down to Pewsey, then return across fields via Kepnal and Fyfield to Milton Lilbourne.

 (D/A) With your back to the church in Milton Lilbourne turn right and walk downhill until you reach the end of the village and the road becomes unsurfaced.
 Continue and on reaching a house fork right to follow the footpath along the broad track until a farmyard.
 Walk through this, through a gate and walk straight on across the field to pick up a path ascending the steep hill to the right.
 At the top follow the barbed wire fence on your left as it goes round to the left.
 Soon reach a gate and go through.
 Keep following the path as it ascends more gently.
 Just before a small wood, go through a gate on the right and walk with the woodland on your left.
 Go through another gate and keep straight on until you reach Giant's Grave long barrow.

 (1) Keep straight on along the top of the hill with the fence on your left enjoying views to the right across Vale of Pewsey.
 When the hill drops steeply away to the right keep on to reach a stile and gate to enable you to keep straight on along the hillside.
-Eventually the hill curves and drops away to the right, with the path following the hill down.
+Eventually the hill curves and drops away to the right, with the path following the hill gently down.
+(I have checked this walk a week ago, and the description and map are accurate.
 Over a stile at the bottom keep straight on, soon joining a broad track which comes in from the right.
 Continue straight on when another track joins from the right.
 Go under a brick bridge and join a lane on a right angle.
 Continue straight on to enter outskirts of Pewsey.

 (2) Look out for the house Down view on the right, and take the footpath which goes up drive then a narrow path runs across the fields to Kepnal.